MatheusCrispim/Touristando-API/README.md

 * **Attraction register**

-To register a new attraction in the database, just send a POST request to the **/api/attractions** endpoint with the following structure
+To register a new attraction in the database, just send a POST request to the **/api/attractions** endpoint with the following structure:

 ```json
 {